Syracusa/sy-timerqueue/readme.md

 # About
 Time wheel implementation with circular linked list.
-For personal purpose.
+Written in C. For personal purpose.
 You should call timewheel_work() frequently as your precision interval needed.

+# OS Dependency
+Linux

 # How to build
 > mkdir build && cd build<br>